ictsuzuki/mediaLabInterview/README.md

 ### Test Run with console report

-To see the execution results in console run next command:
+To see the execution results in the console run the next command:
 ```
 npm run-console
 ```
 ### Test Run with allure report
-To see the execution results in allure report run next commands:
+To see the execution results in the allure report run the next commands:
 ```
 npm run run-allure
 ```

-Once the execution is completed run next command:
+Once the execution is completed run the next command:
 ```
 npm run report
 ```

-You should be able to see in your web browser an html report.
+You should be able to see in your web browser an HTML report.